KhalidMeftu/ChapaFlutterSDK-unofficial/README.md

 #### Should my fallBack route should be named route?

-Answer Yes, the fallBackRoute comes with an information such as payment is successfull, user cancelled payment and connectivity issue messages.
-Those informations will help you to update your backend, to generate new transaction reference.
+Answer Yes, the fallBackRoute comes with an information such as payment is successful, user cancelled payment and connectivity issue messages.
+Those information will help you to update your backend, to generate new transaction reference.